pleiszenburg/zugbruecke/docs/configuration.rst

 Configuration files
 -------------------

-*zugbuecke* uses ``JSON`` configuration files named ``.zugbruecke.json``.
+*zugbruecke* uses ``JSON`` configuration files named ``.zugbruecke.json``.
 They are expected in the following locations (in that order):

 * The current working directory
 * A directory specified in the ``ZUGBRUECKE`` environment variable
-* The *zugbuecke* root directory (``~/.zugbruecke`` by default)
+* The *zugbruecke* root directory (``~/.zugbruecke`` by default)
 * ``/etc/zugbruecke``

 There are two optional additions to the above rules: ``/etc/zugbruecke`` and the path specified in the ``ZUGBRUECKE`` environment variable can directly point to a configuration file.
 I.e. ``zugbruecke`` can also be a file in ``/etc/`` and the ``ZUGBRUECKE`` environment variable can also contain a path similar ``/path/to/some/file.json``.

-Parameters passed directly into the *zugbuecke* session constructor will always be given priority.
+Parameters passed directly into the *zugbruecke* session constructor will always be given priority.
 Beyond that, missing parameters are being looked for location after location in the above listed places.
-If, after checking for configuration files in all those locations, there are still parameters left undefined, *zugbuecke* will fill them with its defaults.
+If, after checking for configuration files in all those locations, there are still parameters left undefined, *zugbruecke* will fill them with its defaults.
 A parameter found in a location higher in the list will always be given priority over a the same parameter with different content found in a location further down the list.

 Configuration environment variables
 -----------------------------------